 Marine 16 is a 28-foot rescue/fire boat equipped with twin 225-horsepower outboard engine and a 335-horsepower inboard jet propulsion.
 A bow door allows for beach landings.
 A side door accommodates in-water patient assistance.

 Marine 16 is based at the Port of Edmonds.
 Firefighters at Station 16, 17 or 20 are dispatched to staff the boat for emergency response.
 Capabilities include:

-In the enclosed cab, firefighters can begin caring for EMS patients transported aboard Marine 16 from boats, nearby islands or areas difficult to access by land.
+- Emergency medical transports: In the enclosed cab of Marine 16, firefighters can begin caring for EMS patients transported from boats, nearby islands or areas difficult to access by land.